spacetelescope/roman_datamodels/docs/roman_datamodels/datamodels/introduction.rst

 elements with links to some examples and a list of existing datamodels.

-It should be noted that how datamodels are implemented for Roman has signficant difference from those used for JWST.
+It should be noted that how datamodels are implemented for Roman has significant difference from those used for JWST.
 These differences will be explained at various points in the documentation.

 Datamodel Outline